mongodb/mongo/docs/server-parameters.md

 * `on_update`: C++ callback invoked after all validation rules have completed successfully and the new value has been stored.
 Prototype: `Status(const cpp_vartype&);`

-* `condition`: Up to three conditional rules for deciding whether or not to apply this server parameter. `preprocessor` will be evaluated first, followed by `constexpr`, then finally `expr`.
-If no provided setting evaluates to `false`, the server parameter will be registered.
+* `condition`: Up to five conditional rules for deciding whether or not to apply this server parameter. `preprocessor` will be evaluated first, followed by `constexpr`, then finally `expr`.
+If no provided setting evaluates to `false`, the server parameter will be registered. `feature_flag` and `min_fcv` are evaluated after the parameter is registered, and instead affect whether the parameter is enabled. `min_fcv` is a string of the form `X.Y`, representing the minimum FCV version for which this parameter should be enabled. `feature_flag` is the name of a feature flag variable upon which this server parameter depends -- if the feature flag is disabled, this parameter will be disabled.

 * `validator`: Zero or many validation rules to impose on the setting.
 All specified rules must pass to consider the new setting valid. `lt`, `gt`, `lte`, `gte` fields provide for simple numeric limits